The Royal Crescent Hotel and Spa

 Meanwhile, many folk believe that many hotel restaurant kitchens even of a highly-esteemed ilk such as this one are, by their very nature, generally largely influenced by factors solely related to catering for the demands of hotel guests, round-the-clock menus and big events.
 For sure, the RCH juggles all these factors (and the various other demands that come with maintaining the hotel’s status as a multi-award winning destination) on an ongoing basis.
 But the RCH’s Dower House Restaurant, however, is about as far from being merely a convenient in-house hotel kitchen as the Royal Crescent itself is from being just another row of terraced houses.

-It has to be pointed out at this juncture that this review will be trimmed to a shorter listing as time moves along because, as we’ve established, David’s menus move with the seasons – you can always check what he’s up to right now, though, by clicking right here.
-We will not, however, be trimming any of the superlatives nor cutting back on just how highly we recommend the Royal Crescent Hotel experience to all those who seek thrilling taste sensations served in a supremely elegant, utterly seductive atmosphere by people who really, really know how to turn eating out into an extraordinarily distinctive, sensual, memorable occasion… and we make no secret, best kept or otherwise, about what we think about that.
+I can’t ever trim any of the superlatives nor cut back on just how highly I recommend the Royal Crescent Hotel experience to all those who seek thrilling taste sensations served in a supremely elegant, utterly seductive atmosphere by people who really, really know how to turn eating out into an extraordinarily distinctive, sensual, memorable occasion… and I make no secret, best kept or otherwise, about how much I love it for that.

 The small print: The Dower House at the Royal Crescent Hotel is open to the public for breakfast, all-day dining, afternoon tea and, of course, dinner – for full details (including prices, further information on the Montagu Bar and private dining options, too) see here.

 Visit the Royal Crescent Hotel website for opening hours and reservation information.